 The postures will then begin to feel good, pleasurable, relaxing.
 Also learn how to be more relaxed in stress situations.
 Particular things to watch in the posture are tension in the genitals, in the breathing, and in/on the face.
 The breathing should be free and moving the diaphragm, and abdomen.
 The genitals should be relaxed and able to experience the pleasure of the posture.
 The face, when successful, expressing enjoyment or ease.

 When these points are incorporated into the practice of asanas, another dimension of experience should gradually emerge.
 It is the sensation of rightness – of beauty.
 To grasp this, you can practise another simple experiment.
-Do this by imagining a worm.
+Do this by imagining a seed.
 Now imitate it by adopting whatever posture comes to mind.
 Do the same with a rock and a tree.
 You can do this before reading on.
 This is such an important experiment, I suggest reading the Seed Meditation

 As I said, this is just a bit of my map, so I hope it fits yours.